-Allowing yourself to be seen and experienced in this way, allows the other to hold a very specific kind of space for you so that this powerful act can take place.
+Allowing yourself to be seen and experienced in this way, allows the other to hold a very specific kind of space for you.

 It automatically builds trust.

-When you bare yourself to another in an intimate way you give them the gift of you and show them that they also matter.
+When you bare yourself to another in an intimate way, you give them the gift of Who You Are, and show them that they also matter.